MatrimCauthon88/Blockchain_Simulation/.ipynb_checkpoints/README-checkpoint.md

 ./geth --datadir node2 --unlock "paste address 2 here" --mine --port 30304 --bootnodes "paste your enode here" --ipcdisable

 It should similar to this:

 ./geth --datadir node2 --unlock "0x3072c6Afd0d847ACF4440E11a2206f8003aaCde9" --mine --port 30304 --bootnodes enode://2c1d2c8fdab786c72fb1ed3d45e30722c41aa15f7d3a3be4a38eba99bbe32162b0515fbf23b1161cf3b774e3749ae86cae0d5096858756ba82f38d4f3b44a8c0@127.0.0.1:30303 --ipcdisable

 We set the port to 30304 because the rpc flag on node1 is set to port 8545 and the two nodes cannot be using the same port.
-Also, without the --ipcdisable at the end the code will show an error access is denied for node2 which will nto enable the two nodes to communicate with each other.
+Also, without the --ipcdisable at the end the code will show an error access is denied for node2 which will not enable the two nodes to communicate with each other.

 ## Creating Custom Network & Sending Test Transaction on MyCrypto